petrutlucian94/charm-nova-compute/README.md

 Note that the nova-cloud-controller application must have bindings to the same network spaces used for both 'internal' and 'migration' extra bindings.

-## Scaling down
+## Scaling back

-Scaling down the nova-compute application implies the removal of one or more compute nodes.
+Scaling back the nova-compute application implies the removal of one or more compute nodes.
 This is documented as a cloud operation in the [OpenStack Charms Deployment Guide][cdg].
-See [Scaling down the nova-compute application][cdg-ops-scale-down-nova-compute].
+See [Remove a Compute node][cdg-ops-scale-in-nova-compute].

 ## Actions